Richard Irvin (Illinois politician): Mayor of Aurora

 In 2016, Weisner stepped down, citing his health.
 Irvin, state representative Linda Chapa LaVila, alderman Michael Saville, and Weisner's assistant chief of staff Richard "Rick" Guzman ran to replace him.
 Following the February 28, 2017 primary, Irvin and Guzman advanced to the April 4 general election.
 Irvin campaigned on controlling crime and improving education, and narrowly defeated Guzman with 53% of the vote.

 He was sworn in on May 9, 2017, becoming Aurora's first African-American mayor.

-On April 6, 2021, Irvin won re-election to another four-year term defeating Alderman Judd Lofchie and union carpenter John Laesch with over 55% of the vote.
+On April 6, 2021, Irvin won re-election to another four-year term, defeating Alderman Judd Lofchie and union carpenter John Laesch with over 55% of the vote.
 Irvin made economic development central to his campaign.

+On April 1, 2025, Irvin was defeated in an upset and conceded to Alderman-at-Large John Laesch after a close election, in which Irvin achieved 47.7% of the vote, while Laesch won with 52.3%.

 Violence and crime

 When five people were killed in a mass shooting in Aurora in 2019, Irvin reacted by saying, "It's a shame that mass shootings such as this have become commonplace in our country [and] that a cold and heartless offender would be so selfish as to think he has the right to take an innocent life.
 But we as a society cannot allow these horrific acts to become commonplace."

 Following the shooting deaths of 15-year-old Jasmine Noble and 20-year-old Juanya Booker in Aurora in 2019, Irvin said his administration would put a renewed focus on youth mentoring programs.
 This included city promotion of such programs.

 In December 2019, Irvin defended the Aurora Police's issues of notices to nineteen convicted child sex offenders at Aurora halfway house Wayside Cross Ministries that they needed to leave the house, saying that the house's proximity to a playground at McCarty Park meant state law prohibited it from housing such offenders.
 The offenders' lawyer raised concerns that the offenders could be forced into homelessness in the middle of winter.
 Following a legal dispute, all the offenders found alternative housing.